kmaehashi/xojo-docker/README.md

 Hints:

-* You can print to the standard output via `System.DebugLog` method in Desktop apps.
+* Use `System.DebugLog` method in Desktop apps to print to the standard output.
 * You can access the command line arguments via `/proc/self/cmdline`, e.g.:

 ```xojo